woll-an/robotics-explained/content/robotposes.md

 # The Cartesian space

+Imagine you call your friend.
+You: "Hey, where are you?"
-Imagine you want to meet a friend in the city.
-You might write a message saying "Hey, let's meet in the park at the bench near the entrance by the church."
-Twenty minutes later, your friend arrives at the said bench.
-Great!
+Friend: "I'm in the park at the bench near the entrance by the church."
+You: "Cool, I will be there in twenty minutes"

 ![park](../images/robotposes/park.png "Park")

+The next day you call your robot.
+You: "Hey, where are you?"
+Robot: "I'm at $[0.1rad, 0.5rad, 0]^T$"
+You: "Cool, I will be there in...
+Wait, where are you?"

-Now imagine you want your robotic arm to pick up a red ball: "Hey, pick up the red ball in the second tray, just left to the green ball" Nothing happens.
-But why?
-It is such an easy task.
-Your four year old niece would be able to do it!
-But robot and you, you just don't speak the same language.
-You describe a position in the world based on some distinctive points.
-In the first scenerio, you rely on your friend's knowledge about these points and your friend's ability to identify them.
+Robot and you, you just don't speak the same language.
+In the first dialogue, your friend describeda position in the world based on some distinctive points.
+They rely on your knowledge about these points and your ability to identify them.
 The robot has neither the knowledge nor the sensors to be able to identify the distinctive points you were referring to.

-Imagine you want to meet your friend in the middle of a desert.
-"Hey, let's meet at a grey rock near some dune!" might be problematic, as you both don't have knowledge about the region and you cannot rely on your sensors (i.e. eyes) to identify rocks and dunes correctly as they all might look similar and the environment will change in the desert due to wind and other environmental conditions.
+But what happens if we change the scenario?

+You: "Hey, where are you?"
+Friend: "I'm in the middle of the desert besides a grey rock near a dune."
+You: "Cool, I will be there in...
+Wait, where are you?"

 ![desert](../images/robotposes/desert.png "Desert")

+In this scenario you both don't have knowledge about the region and you cannot rely on your sensors (i.e. eyes) to identify rocks and dunes correctly as they all might look similar and the environment will change in the desert due to wind and other environmental conditions.

 What do you do?
+You: "Hey, where are you?"
+Friend: "I'm at 22°13'27.8"N 22°06'55.7"E"
+You: "Cool, I will be there in twenty hours."

-You both take a GPS device and say "Let's meet at 22°13'27.8"N 22°06'55.7"E" Twenty hours later, your friend arrives at the said point.
+You both take a GPS device and and twenty hours later, you arrive at the said point.
 Great!
-What changeg?
+What changed?
 You used a system which specifies exactly each point on the surface of the earth and a device which translates your state into the language of the system.

 We can talk in a similar way to robots.
 This means we take the space in which the robot can move and use a system which is able to describe every point within this space.
 In robotics, we often use the *Cartesian space*.
 This is just a fancy name for the well known coordinate system with an x- and y-axes (and z-axes in three dimensional space) we draw a thousand times in school.